-Anyone who wishes to pay the charter school in cash for any service, fundraiser donation or other reason should be issue a receipt and record the received amount in a cash receipts log when received.
+Cash payments should be limited as much as possible.
+Anyone who wishes to pay the charter school in cash for any service, fundraiser donation or other reason should be issue a receipt and record the received amount in a triple copy receipt book.
+The copy of the receipt book should go to the payee, one should be sent to LLAC with the deposit, and one should remain in the book.
 At the end of each day, the cash receipts log amounts should be matched to the individual receipts accompanying the cash, and to the cash count.
 The count should be performed and confirmed by two people (also known as witnesses), one of whom may be the individual who collected the cash at the school site.